 The fuel rod temperatures show the core heat-up during two periods of core uncover.
 The first core uncover is caused by manometric forces due to the asymmetric liquid holdup in the steam generator U-tubes and in the pump seals, and it is terminated after pump seal clearing at about 140 s.
 The second core uncover around 500 s which is observed only in the upper part of the core is caused by boil-off of the vessel inventory and terminated by the accumulator injection.
-In Fig. 5.32 to Fig. 5.40, the cladding temperatures calculated for the hot rod of the high performance core channels are compared with the minimum and maximum values measured at 9 levels.
+In Fig. 5.32 to Fig. 5.40, the cladding temperatures calculated for the hot rod of the high-performance core channels are compared with the minimum and maximum values measured at 9 levels.
 The calculated temperature excursions are within the measurement spread and the maximum temperatures at level 1-3 are predicted very precise.
 The maximum values are underpredicted at level 4-6.
 To the higher core levels, the maximum temperatures during the first core cover are more and more underestimated.
 At level 7 and 8, a temperature peak is only indicated and at the highest rod level, the rod temperature seems to be conserved.
 In few cases, quenching is predicted to late at different levels in the lower rod half.
-The three ATHLET versions have this quenching issue each at different levels.
+The two ATHLET versions have this quenching issue each at different levels.
 This is due to the different predictions of the heat transfer mode.
 When quenching occurs delayed, the switch from transition boiling to subcooled nucleate boiling is simulated too late.
-The second dry out period is predicted well but quenched about 10 s too late for version 3.2.1 and 40 s too late for the other two versions.
+The second dry out period is predicted well but quenched about 40 s too late.
 Besides the general uncertainties concerning the liquid distribution during the transient, the further reasons are possibly deviations of the break mass flow as well as the deviations of the accumulator injections.
+There are no significant differences between the ATHLET version 3.4 and version 3.3.1. regarding the cladding temperatures.

 Finally, the Fig. 5.41 to Fig. 5.43 document the performance of the ATHLET simulation concerning numerical effort and conservation of the coolant mass balance.
 No numerical problems appeared, and the maximum mass error of ca. 1.75 kg is negligible compared to the initial primary side mass inventory of about 5500 kg (without accumulators).
-All three compared ATHLET versions performed even well.
+Both compared ATHLET versions performed even well.

 Summarizing the comparison of the ATHLET calculation with the experimental results, it can be stated that, in general, the calculated parameters show a good, some of them even excellent agreement with the measurements.
 ATHLET is able to simulate all main phenomena appearing during that type of transient investigated by this LSTF experiment.
+Overall, there are no significant differences between ATHLET version 3.4 and ATHLET version 3.3.1.